Have you Been Charged with Aggravated Stalking in Georgia?

-To be convicted of aggravated stalking, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
+To be convicted of aggravated stalking in Georgia, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
 This includes showing that there is a pattern of harassing and intimidating the victim and a violation of an order granted by the Court.
 Just one single violation of a protective order or one single incident of harassing or intimidating behavior will not be enough to show a pattern.
 The jury will determine whether the evidence demonstrates a pattern of harassing or intimidating behavior.
 While looking at the evidence, the jury could consider the history between the parties, the attempts to contact the victim, any confrontational acts, etc.

 Penalty for an Aggravated Stalking Conviction

-A person who commits the offense of aggravated stalking will be guilty of a felony.
+A person who commits the offense of aggravated stalking in Georgia will be guilty of a felony.
 The penalty will be a prison term of one to ten years and a fine of no more than $10,000.00.
 O.C.G.A. §16-5-91(b).

 Also before a conviction for stalking, a judge may require the defendant undergo a psychological evaluation, and the judge is allowed to consider the entire criminal record of the accused.
 During the sentencing, the judge may place a permanent restraining order against the defendant to protect the victim from being stalked as well as their family.
 If the defendant has not undergone a psychological evaluation beforehand, the judge is authorized to require psychological treatment as a part of the sentence, or as a condition for suspension of the sentence, or probation.
 O.C.G.A. §16-5-90(d)

 Mistaken Identify: There is a possibility that the victim identified the wrong person as their stalker.
 If you can prove it was someone else, then that would be an excellent defense for your case.